project-lux/lux-middletier/test/endpoints/README.md

 ### Options
 - `--save-responses, -r`: Save response bodies to disk
 - `--dry-run, -d`: Helpful to see resolved configuration **and available filtering options**
-- `--providers, -p <providers>`: Comma-separated list of test data providers to use (accepts either class names or provider IDs)
+- `--providers, -p <providers>`: Comma-separated list of test data providers to use
 - `--endpoints, -e <endpoints>`: Comma-separated list of endpoint types to test
 - `--help, -h`: Show help message